eliahaenggi/downward-h2/README_Elia.md

 This directory contains all experimental scripts and setup.
 The main script v1.py runs experiments using Downward Lab, a framework for managing and analyzing planning experiments.

----

-## Requirements

-- Python 3.8+
-- Fast Downward (base fork)
-- Downward Lab (for experiments)
-- Optional: Machetli (for debugging or introspection)

----

-## Acknowledgements

-This thesis was conducted at the University of Basel, supervised by Clemens Büchner and examined by Prof. Malte Helmert.
-Experiments were executed on the sciCORE cluster.
-Special thanks go to the teams behind Fast Downward, Downward Lab, and Machetli for their tools and support.